-

 Take to a DMV office the following:

-- A completed Vehicle Identification Number for Homemade Trailer form if your trailer weighs less than 1,000 pounds.
+- A completed Vehicle Identification Number for Homemade Trailer (Form MV-272) if your trailer weighs less than 1,000 lbs.

-- A completed Application for a Vehicle Identification Number if your trailer weighs 1,000 pounds or more.
+- A completed Vehicle Identification Number for Homemade Trailer if your trailer weighs 1,000 lbs. or more AND a proof of insurance.

 - Receipts for the parts and materials you used to build your trailer.